By Tony Phifer

 Many college students take some time off after graduating, celebrating their achievement with a well-earned vacation or simply a break after spending several years pursuing their diploma.

 Those who cannot afford a vacation generally take at least a few days to breathe before entering the work force or pursing a job.

 Josh Johnson isn’t any of those people.

-Johnson, a student veteran who graduated from Colorado State University in May with a degree in political science, either doesn’t know how to rest or simply declines to do so.
+Johnson, a student veteran who graduated from Colorado State University in May with a degree in psychology with a concentration in industrial organizational psychology, either doesn’t know how to rest or simply declines to do so.
 He was operating at full throttle for three years at CSU – heading up the nation’s No. 1 Student Veterans chapter, serving as an ASCSU senator, competing for the University’s triathlon team, running for ASCSU president, and a few dozen other activities in between.
 And he hasn’t stopped some six months later, cramming as much into each day as he possibly can.

 “Getting involved, rowing the boat, and adding value to those around me is the way I choose to live,” he said.
 “I like to keep busy, keep moving.
 And I like to help people.”

 He’s currently in Montgomery, Alabama, completing his training at Air Force First Sergeant’s Academy.
 An Air Force veteran, he had planned to retire from his airfield manager position with the Colorado Air National Guard before getting selected to become the next First Sergeant and promoted to Master Sergeant, which included the opportunity to lead several others.

 But the Air National Guard gig is only one weekend per month for weekend warriors, although Johnson admits that he slips down to Buckley Air Force Base in Aurora for another two to three days each month.
 So, he needed something else to fill the time.
 Or, in his case, a couple of other something elses.